 Games and sports are entertaining, that’s why we love to play.

 eSports and gaming have a strong growth profile and are considered as “the next big thing” within investing in social infrastructure.
+Games are the new social media.
 The next big movie franchise, theme park or toy line will most likely come from games related to eSports.